-Having only opened up to tourists less than 10 years ago, there’s a nascent culture of tipping in Myanmar.
-We’d encourage tipping for particularly good service; wages are low so they’ll certainly be appreciated.
-That being said, do only tip on a merit basis and don’t feel obliged to do it.
-Here are our Myanmar tipping guidelines.
+Having only opened up to tourists in 2012, there’s a nascent culture of tipping in Myanmar – wages are low so they’ll certainly be appreciated.

 Our guides are fantastic in Myanmar and we hope they deserve a tip